 - Buffalo Bill and his vast entourage numbering some 800 people and 500 animals came to give his show for one night only in 1902

-- To the south of Sydenham the farmland has history dating back to the Roman occupation.
+- To the south of Sydenham, the farmland has a history dating back to the Roman occupation.
 Several entries were also recorded in the Doomsday Book of a mill and millpool.
-The Knights Templars controlled some of the land on which was know to exist a Holy Well.
+The Knights Templars controlled some of the lands on which was known to exist a Holy Well.

 - The canal builders arrived in the early 1800’s to construct a link between The Birmingham Canal and The Oxford Canal.
 This became The Grand Union Canal in 1929.

 - The area was traversed by the former LNWR railway line to Rugby, built in 1851 and closed in 1969.
 A major accident occurred in 1859 involving the deaths of 3 men.
 This was fully reported in the local press.